mguldner/Architecture_Logicielle_SVG/README.md

 ## Prerequisites
 - This project is developed with [Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html), so you need to have it installed on your computer.
+- This project's code is checked with [Checkstyle](https://github.com/checkstyle/checkstyle) and its [Eclipse plug-in](https://github.com/checkstyle/checkstyle).
+Please check your code with it before each pull request.
 - In order to help your understanding of the project's structure, we created several class diagrams with [ObjectAid](http://www.objectaid.com/).
 It is obviously not mandatory to have the project working, but highly recommended.

 ## How to fast install with Eclipse